JordiMateoUdL/MAB/README.md

 ## Usage
 To use the MAB Simulator package, you need to follow these steps:

-1. Create instances of the bandit arms that represents your problem.
+1. Create instances of the bandit arms that represent your problem.
 2. Create a Bandit object and pass the list of arms to it.
 3. Create instances of different solvers, such as EpsilonGreedySolver, UCB1Solver, or ThomsonSamplingSolver, and pass the Bandit object to them.
-Also, you can extend Solver class to compare other solver or strategies.
+Also, you can extend the Solver class to compare other solvers or strategies.
-4. Create a Simulator object and pass the Bandit object and the list of solvers to it.
+4. Create a Simulator object and pass the Bandit object and the solvers list to it.
 5. Run the simulation by calling the run_simulation() method of the Simulator object.
-Retrieve the results using the get_results() method of the 6.Simulator object.
+Retrieve the results using the get_results() method of the
+6. Simulator object.
 7. Analyze and visualize the results using the available plotting functions.

 See ```main.py```and ```case_study/slot_machine.py``` for a basic usage example.